imteekay/mini-typescript/draft/object-types.md

 Two way type checking:

-1. going from the value and checking the type definition
+1. going from the value and checking the type definition easier to find if the object literal has attributes that are not in the type definition
-2. going from the type definition and checking the value properties
+2. going from the type definition and checking the value properties easier to find what's missing in the object literal to match the type definition

 Check phases

 1. Any property type mismatch should generate this error

+- If they don't share the same type. e.g. `number` and `object`

 ```
 Type {X} is not assignable to {Y}